 Sanela is the Head of Prevention at Institute for Research and Development UTRIP, a non-governmental and a non-profit research institute in Slovenia.
 She is also the national coordinator and master trainer for school-based prevention programmes Unplugged and Effekt and family-based programme Strengthening Families Programme.
 Currently she is also a PhD student of prevention science at University of Zagreb, Croatia.
 You can contact her through email: sanela[at]institut-utrip.si.

-Aniek is a graduate student within the research master Development and Socialization in Childhood and Adolescence at Utrecht University, The Netherlands.
-She is involved in research projects which address intervening in behavioral problems in youth with mild intellectual disabilities.
-These projects relate to the department of Developmental Psychology at Utrecht University as well as the department of Research and Development of Pluryn, a healthcare service for youth with complex behavioral or developmental problems.
-Please feel free to contact her through email: aniekvanherwaarden[at]gmail.com.
+Aniek is a researcher in Developmental Psychology and Pedagogics from The Netherlands.
+She is involved in research projects which address intervening in behavioral problems of youth and providing culturally sensitive healthcare for people with intellectual disabilities.
+She is affiliated with Radboud University Nijmegen, Utrecht University, as well as the department of Research and Development of Driestroom, a healthcare service for people with intellectual disabilities.
+You can find more about her on LinkedIn or Twitter.

 Dr Milica Vasiljevic, Research Associate at the Behaviour and Health Research Unit (BHRU), University of Cambridge, UK